-CO-PROCESSING

-Our contribution to the circular economy.
+CO-PROCESSING Our contribution to the circular economy.

 Since 2011, Irish Cement has contributed to the circular economy through its recovery and reuse of discarded resources.
 The use of alternative fuels, known as 'co-processing', involves the recycling of materials and recovery of energy: two processes happening in parallel inside the kiln.
-Co-processing is a "win-win", it contributes to improved resource efficiency, by reducing the use of primary resources including fossil fuels and it also directly reduces the need for traditional disposal options like landfill.

-In 2012, the average fossil fuel replacement rate around Europe was 36% with some countries at much higher levels.
+Co-processing delivers many benefits.
+It reduces CO2 emissions from the process; contributes to improved resource efficiency, by reducing the use of primary resources, including fossil fuels and it also directly reduces the need for traditional disposal options like landfill.
+In 2015, the average fossil fuel replacement rate around Europe was 41% with some countries at much higher levels.
 In Germany, for example, the average replacement rate is 62% and some of the cement plants have replaced 100% of their fossil fuels.
 The types of alternative fuels used in Germany includes tyres, oil, paper pulp, plastics, animal meal, SRF/RDF, wood, solvents, sewage sludge.
-In 2011, Platin began replacing its fossil fuels with SRF and by 2014 had achieved 50% replacement.
+In 2011, Platin began replacing its fossil fuels with SRF and by 2016 had achieved 50% replacement.
 With the appropriate planning and licensing, a realistic target for Platin is to achieve 85% fossil fuel replacement.
 Many of the same alternative fuels used around Europe like tyres, solvents and sewage sludge are also available locally in Ireland.
 Irish Cement is now planning a phased programme of additional alternative fuel introductions in Kiln 2 and Kiln 3 to build on the success achieved to date and to further enhance the sustainability of the operations in Platin.

-In many European countries, cement plants are considered to be essential components of national waste management infrastructure, enhancing recovery and recycling.
-In Switzerland, Germany and Sweden, the local cement industries are actively contributing to the achievement of high recycling rates, high energy recovery rates and zero or near-zero landfill rates.

-In Ireland, the three Regional Waste Management Plans, published in 2015, for the first time recognise the important role of cement plants like Platin for the efficient recovery of residual waste.
+In many European countries, the use of suitable residual waste to fuel the cement plants helps to meet recovery and recycling targets.
+In Switzerland, Germany and Sweden for example, the use of these fuels by local cement plants contributes to the achievement of high recycling rates, high energy recovery rates and zero or near-zero landfill rates.
+In Ireland, the three Regional Waste Management Plans, published in 2015, recognise the important role of cement plants like Platin for the efficient recovery of residual waste.